 Management has evaluated the events and transactions subsequent to the statement of financial position through the date of the auditor's report (the date the financial statements were available to be issued) for potential recognition or disclosure in the financial statements.
-Management has not identified any items requiring recognition or disclosure.
+Management has not identified any items requiring recognition or disclosure other than the disclosure below.